 Discover art from Newcastle and beyond at these local galleries

-Newcastle is home to a swathe of art galleries, dotted across the inner city and out into the suburbs.
+Newcastle and Lake Macquarie are home to a swathe of art galleries, dotted across the inner city and out into the suburbs.
+Unless you’re embedded in the local creative community, we reckon there’s plenty of local galleries that you haven’t visited yet.

-Back to Back Galleries
+Back To Back Galleries

 Back to Back Galleries is focused on showcasing clay work, with one space dedicated to exhibiting and another smaller space where members of Newcastle Studio Potters Inc. sell their pottery – both sculptural and functional.

-Where: 57 Bull St, Cooks Hill
+57 Bull Street, Cooks Hill

 Cooks Hill Galleries